 But there will never be any victory found on the road that leads towards Rome.
 That is a well-worn path that will only end in misery and defeat: “And the beast (Rome) was taken, and with him the false prophet (apostate Protestantism) that wrought miracles before him, with which he deceived them that had received the mark of the beast, and them that worshipped his image.
 These both were cast alive into a lake of fire burning with brimstone.”
 Revelation 19:20.

 We have traded our trumpet for a flute!
 The failure on the part of many of our pastors and leaders to warn the church against the dangers of Rome is leaving us at the mercy of wolves!
-The great interfaith deception which is leading the whole world back to Rome is being met with approval.
+The great interfaith deception which is leading the whole world back to Rome is being met with approval by almost everyone.
 This Rome-ward trend is beginning to affect our evangelism as leaders from the General Conference, the division level and even the local unions have refused to allow their own members to share the Three Angels’ Messages during the Pope’s 2019 World Youth Day in Panama.

 If we neglect to proclaim the final warning message and if we fail to warn our very own brethren of the dangers that are upon us, we are being unfaithful to the ministry to which God has called us.
 We are told that God’s faithful people will do two things: